Bus Fundamentals MKTGLocation: SFEBB 3180 (SFEBB 3180)

-Currently I teach Intro to Marketing to students both interested and not interested in marketing.
-I apply diverse methods based on learning theory and industry examples that help students learn and see the application of course topics in their careers.
-My learning outcomes focus on motivating students to become knowledgeable and practically skilled in basic marketing concepts.
+Currently I teach Intro to Marketing, professional sales and the marketng capstone coure.
+The level of student interest in marketing varies across courses.
+I apply diverse methods based on learning theory and human performance metrics to help students learn and see the application of course topics in their careers.
+My learning outcomes focus on motivating students to become knowledgeable and practically skilled in marketing concepts and methods.

 I teach from the most recent academic research and leading industry standards.
 To do this I keep ongoing contact with top industry players and consistently reading.
 An enhanced learning experience in every course is a final consulting project for a real firm.
 This has been challenging for many students, but with coaching, I have been impressed how they pull together what they have learned and make it useful for a firm.
 Each semester, many of my students impress the firms they consult for with their knowledge and ability to make useful recommendations.
 Students often receive internships and job offers from these experiences.
 Some students create startups using best practices they learn in my course.
 Additionally, by searching out and gaining the respect of firms, I have been fortunate to increase the number of firms recruiting at the University of Utah.
 I hope this will translate to increased starting salaries and donations to our program.